Maryland Weather: Freeze Warnings Issued For Halloween Morning

 BALTIMORE (WJZ) — Freeze warnings are set to go into effect Saturday morning.

-The National Weather Service issued the warnings Friday morning ahead of Halloween.
+The National Weather Service has issued the warnings from 3 a.m. to 9 a.m. on Halloween morning.

-Brrr!
-Freeze Warning in effect on Saturday from 3 A.M. to 9 A.M.
-Sub-freezing temperatures as low as 31° are expected. #WJZ #MDWX pic.twitter.com/6dvK1HNLBw

-Caroline, Cecil, Kent, Queen Anne’s, Talbot, Carroll, Frederick, Northern Baltimore, Northwest Harford, Northwest Howard, and Southeast Harford counties.
+The warning is in effect for parts of Caroline, Cecil, Kent, Queen Anne’s, Talbot, Carroll, Frederick, Baltimore, Harford and Howard counties.

-A frost advisory is also in place for Central and Southeast Howard, Central and Southeast Montgomery, Northwest Montgomery, Southern Baltimore counties.
+A frost advisory is also in place for parts of Howard, Montgomery and Baltimore counties from 3 a.m. to 9 a.m.